 Smith stated the other public comment we received prior to the hearing was from George loerger, and he asks if the DD 3 project moves forward and would be completed, would it be assessed on the existing 2016 classification or would the district be reclassified and the project assessed under a new classification.
 Johnson asked if CGA was involved in the reclassification.
-Gallentine stated yes, we did that reclassification just because it costs money, but if there are any factors that might affect the fairness of the 2016 reclassification, if they were brought to the attention of the Board or the Engineer, that would be on thing that would compel us to do another reclassification.
+Gallentine stated yes, we did that reclassification.
+Johnson stated just because there is a project, doesn't mean there has to be a reclassification just because it costs money, but if there are any factors that might affect the fairness of the 2016 reclassification, if they were brought to the attention of the Board or the Engineer, that would be on thing that would compel us to do another reclassification, so the question is, is anybody aware of anything unusual that has changed that would justify a reclassification.
 Johnson stated you can plug in a \$400,000 project cost and you are not going to like it no matter what, and you could say what is this going to result in me paying, so you already have an idea, you may not like the dollar amount.
 Rabe stated we already have and it is right here in the estimate.
 Johnson asked if anyone sees anything glaring or inequitable about how that came out.
 Gallentine asked if everyone knew what a classification and a reclassification was and if not would you like Gallentine to cover some of this.
 Gallentine stated he has seen a lot of these folks at other hearings and meetings and does not want to bore them to death, but can bore them a little.